powercode-team/notifications-node/packages/core/README.md

   //   email: 'user-01@mail.test',
   //   phone: '+380001234567',
   // };
+  //
   // Or for single transport we can use transport specific string
-  // For sample for email transport: const recipient: string = 'user-01@mail.test User-01'
+  // As sample for email transport: const recipient: string = 'user-01@mail.test User-01'

   // Prepare data for send (IOriginalData format) const data: IOriginalData = {
     recipient,
+    // Payload will be processed by appropriate IDataProvider implementation
-    // Payload can be IOriginalPayload or its inheritance:
+    // It can be IOriginalPayload or its inheritance:
     payload: {
       title: 'Notification',
       body: 'Hello from Notification System!!',
     },
-    // Or Payload can be a simple message:
+    // Or a simple message body string:
-    payload: 'Hello from Notification System!!',
+    // payload: 'Hello from Notification System!!',
-    // Payload will be processed by appropriate IDataProvider implementation };
+  };

   // Find transport aliases for certain purpose (from database or configuration or define manually)